liamchampton/golang-twitter-bot-workshop/Labs/lab-4.md

 > **Note**: It is important to keep the `twitter_auth`prefix to prevent it interfering with other declarations of the twitter API package within the code

-1. Test it compiles by running the application locally \(don't hit the new route just yet as it will tweet\)
+1. Test it compiles by running the application locally `go run cmd/main.go` (don't attempt to hit the new route just yet as it will attempt to tweet and fail)
 2. If it compiles successfully, push it up to the cloud where you are hosting it.

-### Re-pushing up to CF
+### Step 3

-Ensure everything is saved and then use the following command to push the application up:
+Ensure everything is saved and then from your projects root directory enter the following command to re-push the application up to Cloud Foundary:

 ```bash
 ibmcloud cf push
 ```

+### Step 4

 Once the application is in Cloud Foundary you will need to add the API keys to the environment variables - this can be completed in the UI and it is really easy!